leanprover-community/lean4-samples/Functors/readme.md

 ## How to make a Functor Instance?

-The `List` type is made a functor by the following `Functor` instance:
+The `List` type is made a functor by the following `Functor` type class instance:

 ```lean
 instance : Functor List where
   map := List.map
 ```

 Notice all you need to do is provide the map function implementation.
-For quick example, let's supposed you have a type describing the the measurements of a home or apartment:
+For a quick example, let's supposed you have a type describing the measurements of a home or apartment:

 ```lean